9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Intake Redesign**
 The flywheels at the bottom row prevent the disc from tilting properly into the intake.
 We are switching the flywheels out for a sprocket and rubberband like the very last row of the intake.
 The extra elasticity and space should be enough room for the disc to be pushed up into the intake.

+## **End of Entry Thoughts**
+We were able to finalize this version of the intake but testing proved that there was still more to be done.